What does net zero look like?

 What can we do to help Scotland reach net zero?

-Making the transition to net zero will mean changes to how we live and work that reduce how much energy we use, thereby reducing our carbon emissions.
+We've already succeeded in halving our greenhouse gas emissions since 1990 but we need to do more.
+Making the transition to net zero will mean changes to how we live and work that reduce how much energy we use, thereby reducing these emissions.

 Making small changes to our daily routines and habits can have a big impact on Scotland’s journey to net zero.
 We've put together some simple suggestions to help you reduce your own carbon emissions.